Worcester Spirit Mark

 How do we fill in the booklet?

-What if we can't answer all the questions?
+What if we cannot answer all the questions?

 There may be some sections which you’re not sure about or which you as a church have not managed to cover.
 In either case, do get in touch with us and we can pick up and advise on the sections you’ve not ticked and then help you with those sections, if necessary.